enonic/old-xp-doc/doc/getting-started/installation.rst

 The top level of the unzipped directory will be referred to as ``$XP_INSTALL`` from now on.

-.. note:: **$XP_INSTALL** and **$XP_HOME** are referenced frequently in the documentation and it is important to understand the difference. $XP_INSTALL is the top level directory of the XP installation and it contains the directories `bin`, `home`, `lib`, `toolbox` and others.
-While $XP_HOME, by default, is the location of the $XP_INSTALL/home folder and it contains the `config`, `deploy`, `repo` and other directories specific to a single XP instance.
-The home folder can be copied to multiple locations for developers working on more than one project.
+.. note:: **$XP_INSTALL** and **$XP_HOME** are referenced frequently in the documentation. $XP_INSTALL is the location of the unzipped XP download. $XP_HOME, by default, is the location of the $XP_INSTALL/home folder and it contains directories specific to a single XP instance.
+The home folder can be copied to multiple locations for developers working on multiple isolated projects.
 The **$XP_HOME environment variable** should be set to the home folder of the project to be run.

 Start the server
 ----------------